Systematic study of the completeness of two-dimensional classical $\phi^4$ theory: Matching to the 2D square lattice

 \section{Matching to the 2D square lattice}

-After transformation of the initial model to a $\phi^4$ theory on a planar graph in the previous section, we are ready to complete result by matching the model on a 2D square lattice.
+After transformation of the initial model to a $\phi^4$ theory on a planar graph in the previous section, we are ready to complete the result by matching the model on a 2D square lattice.
 The Hamiltonian (\ref{d1}) is defined on a complex planar graph.
 In order to match such a graph to a square lattice, there are three points which should be considered.
-We explain these points in three steps:\\ \textbf{Step 1: Reducing the degree of vertices}
+We explain these points in three steps: